jonbash/anim8/README.md

 Moves the animation to its first frame and then pauses it.

+`animation:pauseonNextFrame()`

+Waits for the current frame to finish its scheduled duration, then pauses once the next frame arrives.

 `animation:getDimensions()`

 Returns the width and height of the current frame of the animation.
 This method assumes the frames passed to the animation are all quads (like the ones